Primetime Emmy Award for Outstanding Writing for a Drama Series

 The Primetime Emmy Award for Outstanding Writing for a Drama Series is an award presented annually by the Academy of Television Arts & Sciences (ATAS).
 It was first awarded at the 7th Primetime Emmy Awards ceremony, held in 1955 and it is given in honor of a writer or writers who produced an outstanding story or screenplay for an episode of a television drama series during the primetime network season.
 Undergoing several name changes, the award received its current title at the 48th Primetime Emmy Awards in 1996.

 Since its inception, the award has been presented to 75 writers.
-Jesse Armstrong is the current recipient of the award for his work on the episode of HBO's Succession titled "All the Bells Say".
+Dan Gilroy is the current recipient of the award for his work on the episode of Disney+'s Andor titled "Welcome to the Rebellion".
 Rod Serling holds the record for most wins for this category at six.
 The Sopranos holds the record for most wins and nominations for this category at 6 and 21, respectively.
 Game of Thrones, Hill Street Blues and The Sopranos are the only shows that have been nominated in 7 different years.